-Between the marriage rites of your wedding celebrant and the exchange of your rings, you can declare your love for each other and make vows for your future in front of your families and friends.
+Between the marriage rites of your wedding celebrant and the exchange of your rings, you can declare your love for each other in front of your families and friends.
+This is the time to make promises about your future together, or to point out what you find so special about the other person(s).

-1. Discuss the length with each other and/or your wedding celebrant—this prevents an imbalance.
+Discuss the approximate length of your marriage vows with each other and/or your wedding officiant—this prevents an imbalance.

-2. Your own words are the most beautiful: listen to your heart.
+Your own words are the most beautiful: listen to your heart.
 What makes the other person(s) so special?
+What have you been through together?
+What are you thankful for, what are you looking forward to?

-3. It doesn't have to be serious—laughter should be part of every wedding!
+It doesn't have to be serious at all the time—laughter should be a part of every wedding!

 Your wedding vows can be a very special moment for you—and your guests!
 But they should feel right for you.
 If you would rather sing a song, dance, or do nothing*: that is the right decision.
 Your wedding is your day and you should plan this day in a way that it reflects you and your relationship.